 All of us love Netherlands, do we not?
 It is a European country that is known for its incredible beauty and peace-loving people.
 However, lately, Netherlands has become a country of immense significance to international students.
 They arrive at the shores of Netherlands in large numbers every year, to take advantage of the top-class education that the country provides to its students.
 They want to study in Netherlands, because they know that in today’s times, the universities in Netherlands can help them achieve their goals like no other country’s system of education can.
 We are sure that you, too, want to take advantage of the country’s rich academic treasures.
 So here we are, with all the information you could possibly need, to study abroad in Netherlands.

-The application process for pursuing Masters in Netherlands, or Bachelors in Netherlands are not exactly the same, but there certainly are major common elements.
+The application process for pursuing Masters in Netherlands, or Bachelors in Netherlands are not exactly the same, but they're certainly are major common elements.
 In this article, we will shed light on those.

 Netherlands is known for the English Language Courses on offer.
 From MS to MBA and Engineering, the Universities are known for a quality education no matter what the stream is.
-The technical advances speaks volumes about the technical education and the Applied Science institutes in Netherlands
+The technical advances speak volumes about technical education and the Applied Science institutes in Netherlands

 Top Courses in Netherlands:

-As stated above, the Universities in Netherlands feature in top Universities in the world because for the quality of the education they provide.
-Total of 13 Universities in Netherlands make it to the list of top Universities, and 12 of them being in Top 250.
+As stated above, the Universities in Netherlands feature in top Universities in the world because of the quality of the education they provide.
+A total of 13 Universities in Netherlands make it to the list of top Universities, and 12 of them being in the Top 250.

 Best Universities in Netherlands: